-Video Videos must be linked to the competition topic.
-They must be no longer than 3 minutes including credits.
+Quikvids Videos can be anything up to but not longer than 2minutes (including credits).
+The focus must be the competition topic.
 A maximum of 3 students can be involved in making your video.
+The URL is to be sent by email.

-Please read the copyright guidelines in Appendix E. Note also the requirements for submitting the video.
+Please read the copyright guidelines in Appendix 6.